Skip to Main Content

 He also practices in the area of business immigration.
 Noble is the author of the Treatise Connecticut Landlord and Tenant Law with Forms, published by the Connecticut Law Tribune/ALM Media.

-He is the Chair of the Firm’s Diversity, Equity and Inclusion Committee; the past Chair of the Connecticut Statewide Grievance Committee; and the current Chair of USLAW Network’s Diversity Council.
-He also served on the Board of Directors of the USLAW NETWORK from 2013 to 2017.
+Noble is the Chair of the firm’s Diversity, Equity & Inclusion Committee, a former Chair of the Connecticut Statewide Grievance Committee, and a member of the USLAW NETWORK Foundation Board of Directors.
+He also served on the USLAW NETWORK Board of Directors from 2013 to 2017.

 Real Estate Lease Litigation